-- Bachelor's degree. - California multiple subject or single-subject intern, preliminary or clear credential.
-(Applicants with multiple-subject credentials are required to obtain single-subject credentials or subject-matter authorizations.)
-In certain circumstances, applicants who qualify for a permit or waiver through the CTC or are in the process of transferring valid out of state credentials are eligible to provide instruction for the designated time permitted in the waiver. - Specialized Special Education credentials, as appropriate. - Excellent collaborative and organizational skills. - Excellent verbal and written communication skills. - A strong ethical base and self-awareness. - Relentless commitment to and high standards for high quality execution. - Passionate with a high level of personal responsibility towards ambitious goals. - Strong sense of integrity, ethics, and drive to achieve and grow. - Humility, sense of humor and rock-solid commitment to Green Dot's mission and the communities we serve. - Bilingual (English/Spanish) highly desirable.
+- Bachelor's degree, required. - California multiple subject\ or single-subject intern, preliminary or clear credential. (\Applicants with multiple-subject credentials are required to obtain single-subject credentials or subject-matter authorizations.)
+In certain circumstances, applicants who qualify for a permit or waiver through the CTC or are in the process of transferring valid out of state credentials are eligible to provide instruction for the designated time permitted in the waiver, required. - Excellent collaborative and organizational skills. - Excellent verbal and written communication skills. - A strong ethical base and self-awareness. - Relentless commitment to and high standards for high quality execution. - Passionate with a high level of personal responsibility towards ambitious goals. - Strong sense of integrity, ethics, and drive to achieve and grow. - Humility, sense of humor and rock-solid commitment to Green Dot's mission and the communities we serve.

+• Bilingual (English/Spanish) highly desirable.

-Athletic Director's Experience & Education Qualifications
+Special Education Teacher's Experience & Education Qualifications